mathifonseca/grails-version-update/README.md

 ## Release Notes

     0.0.1 > Initial version
     1.0.0 > It's official and published.
-Also updated to Grails 2.3.5 and improved performance.
+Also upgraded to Grails 2.3.5 and improved performance.
+    1.1.0 > Now working for updating plugin versions.
+Upgraded to Grails 2.3.8.